haoranShu/17780Project/readme.md

 ## Part II.
 Groupby: a powerful API made hard to use

+Groupby is a commonly used tool in Pandas to divide rows of a DataFrame into groups and then do some useful computation based on each group.
+However, several design mistakes make groupby hard to use in some common usecases.
+Sometimes we have to write clutter code to achieve a simple purpose.

+Pandas also provides a Grouper object to feed to the groupby() method but there are some problems there as well.

 ### Parameter Explosion

+Documentation for both [groupby()](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.DataFrame.groupby.html#pandas.DataFrame.groupby) and [Grouper constructor](https://pandas.pydata.org/pandas-docs/version/0.23.4/generated/pandas.Grouper.html#pandas.Grouper) have the same old problem of long parameter lists.
+The optional parameters would actually only be used in a couple of combinations and the API should have been exported via different methods or at least overloadings that are documented separately.

+Some options, like sort, are actually orthogonal functionalities that should have been decoupled from the Groupby component.

 ### Inconsistent behavior between Groupers and Groupby

+The semantics of Groupers and groupby() are subtly different and may lead to unexpected results.
+Grouper objects define a set of groups and then

 ### Limitations of Groupby with mappings